 Kelly leads the CollegesWales Development Programme which aims to enrich the learning experience and enhance learning outcomes for the further education sector.
 She works with the Principals’ Forum and the Board of Directors to ensure the Programme is aligned to the vision and mission of the charity.

 Siân joined CollegesWales as European and International Coordinator in November 2010.
 Her main areas of work include coordinating a programme of overseas training opportunities for staff, learners and apprentices, acting for the Welsh Government as the National Contact Point for EU initiatives and selling Wales to the world through working collaboratively with international partners.

 Siân is fluent in French, Spanish and Welsh and previously worked for CILT Cymru, the national centre for languages, promoting the learning of modern languages as a valuable skill for young people in an increasingly globalised world.
 She continues to share her love of languages and the cultures of other countries by promoting the benefits to young people of spending periods of time studying or working overseas.
 Siân also represents the further education sector on the steering group of Routes into Languages Cymru.

-Project Manager - Sport
+Project Manager - Sport and Well-being

 About Rob Baynham

 With over 20 years experience in the further education sector, Rob has been involved in a wide variety of regional and national initiatives and projects with the current focus moving towards well being and employability of FE students.
 As National Sports Coordinator for FE in Wales, Rob’s responsibilities include managing Welsh Colleges Sport and developing participation, volunteering and sporting pathways for FE students.
 Since Rob joined CollegesWales in 2014, an additional 3,000+ FE students have participated in different initiatives with over 100 new student leaders created to support college projects.
 New initiatives and developments in participation and employability opportunities have also continued to rise.